proshian/neuroswipe/README.md

 The training is done in [train.ipynb](src/train.ipynb)

 > [!WARNING]
 > `train.ipynb` drains RAM when using `n_workers` > 0 in Dataloader.
 This can result in up to `dataset_size * n_workers` extra gigabytes of RAM usage.
-This is a known issue (see [here](https://github.com/pytorch/pytorch/issues/13246)) that happens when dataset uses list to store data.
+This is a known issue (see [here](https://github.com/pytorch/pytorch/issues/13246)) that happens when a dataset uses a list to store data.
 Although `torch.cuda.empty_cache()` can be used as a workaround, it doesn't seem to work with pytorch lightning.
 It appears I didn't commit this workaround, but you can adapt train.ipynb from [before-lightning branch](https://github.com/proshian/neuroswipe/tree/before-lightning) by adding ```torch.cuda.empty_cache()``` after each epoch to to avoid the issue.
+When training in a kaggle notebook, the issue is not a problem since a kaggle session comes with 30 Gb of RAM.

 ## Prediction